nicolelaine/mm-site-revamp/_pages/tools.md

 ---
-title: Plants
+title: Get Involved
 links:
-  - link: /plants/dogwoods/
+  - link: /tools/MapSwipe/
-  - link: /plants/azaleas/
+  - link: /tools/tasking-manager/
 ---

-Here are the plants we care most about.
+There are two main ways to contribute map data for humanitarian purposes - MapSwipe and the Tasking Manager.
+Explore both of these tools below! :)

 {::nomarkdown}
 {% assign subitems="" | split: ',' -%}